- About Us

 Elisabeth Odenigbo – Active member in the 1980s who developed the Motherless Babies Project and made significant contributions to long vacation programs, serving as coordinator, conducting junior baking classes (as shown in photo to right), leading caring for others and teaching about health issues; moved with her family to Germany, from where she and her daughter Ngozi have contributed to the Children’s Centre.

-Sylvia Uhiara – Active member, best known for her faithful service keeping the library on Friday evenings for years; organizer of long vacation sewing classes; treasurer of UWA; coordinator of SAP thrift shop; retired to her home town in 2004.
-Shown to right (in center) at Educate Women for Development, & left (far right) at Founders’ Day awards dinner.
+Sylvia Uhiara (d.
+2022) – Active member, best known for her long and faithful service keeping the library open on Friday evenings; organizer of long vacation sewing classes; treasurer of UWA; coordinator of SAP thrift shop; retired to her home town in 2004.

 Bibiana Ukaegbu – Active library volunteer in the late 1980s; organizer of children’s activities; moved to the United States, from where she continued to make book donations to the library.